-Founded in 1994 in Basel, “THEswissTHING” provided a Bulletin Board System (BBS), website, and a media lab for artists and cultural producers.
-Inspired by sharing culture, they sought to reframe artistic practice outside the institutional art world and approach it as infrastructural labor.
+In 1995–97 a range of Basel-based activities anchored in THEswissTHING – such as a local node of THE THING Bulletin Board System (BBS), a website, as well as L@den, a media lab for artists and cultural producers hosting lectures and workshops – spawned the local net art and activism scene.
+THEswissTHING and neighboring initiatives were driven by by sharing culture, the involved actors sought to reframe artistic practice outside the institutional art world and approach it as infrastructural labor.

 The project “Sharing Knowledge in the Arts” analyzes what we can learn from this experiment to design novel research infrastructures in and for the arts.
 We aim at a) analyzing “THEswissTHING” as a bottom-up initiative for sharing knowledge to understand how ethical issues of sharing were negotiated in this context and b) learning from those insights for current Open Research Data (ORD) publishing practices.